I don't like web development

 Please do not use Javascript to stimulate something that can be done in HTML or CSS.
 What do I mean by this?
 Here are some examples:

-• Making a link by using onclick on a div
+- Making a link by using

-• Stimulating a <select>
+. - Stimulating a

-• And many other things
+for this) - And many other things

 Try going on a day of websurfing with Javascript turned off.
 You’ll be surprised how much reliant a lot of websites on Javascript.